 - Roll into 24 even dough balls.
 Flatten each one individually and place a mint kiss in the center.

-- Wrap the dough around it and roll again.
+- Wrap the dough around it and roll again, then place on a cookie sheet.
 Repeat for each dough ball.

-- Bake for 10 minutes.
-Remove and cool.
+- Bake 10 minutes.
+Remove and cool completely.

 - Melt the chocolate and dip the tops of each cookie.
 Top with sprinkles.
 Let set.
 Store in a tightly sealed container.